folkehelseinstituttet/attrib/cran-comments.md

 Resubmission

-* Please unwrap the examples if they are executable in < 5 sec, or replace
+*   Found the following (possibly) invalid URLs:

-\dontrun{} with \donttest{}.
+These URLs are now corrected

-These examples are now simplified and run quickly. \dontrun{} is removed.
+* Please always add all authors, contributors and copyright holders in the Authors@R field with the appropriate roles. e.g.: Antonio Gasparrini, Folkehelseinstituttet

-* Please always add all authors, contributors and copyright holders in the Authors@R field with the appropriate roles.
+We deleted one file that was not in use, but contained additional authors (i.e. Antonio Gasparrini).

-This is done.
+We added Folkehelseinstituttet as a copyright holder to the DESCRIPTION file.

 ## Downstream dependencies